sylvaticus/OdsIO.jl/README.md

 ## Testing

-    odsio_test()
+Pkg.test("OdsIO")

-Provide a test to check that both the Julia 'OdsIO' and Python 'ezodf' modules are correctly installed.
+Provide tests to check that both the Julia 'OdsIO' and Python 'ezodf' modules are correctly installed.
+It may return an error if the file system is not writeable.

 ## Requirements